Border terriers might be little, but they’re so loving, lively... and loud!

 Because they like to dig, you may find they become mucky pups and need the occasional bath.

-Grooming not only keeps a dog’s coat in good condition, it also gives the owner an opportunity to check for any lumps, scratches, or fleas and ticks.
+Grooming not only keeps a dog’s coat in good condition, but it also gives the owner an opportunity to check for any lumps, scratches, or fleas and ticks.

 I might be small, but I have big needs when it comes to exercising my body and mind.
 I like to be active and busy, and I love playing with my toys.
 Please make sure you have enough time to meet my needs.